Impact-Finance/intheory-mobile-nft-mint-celo/README.md

 We use [Pinata](https://www.pinata.cloud/) for pinning images and NFT metadata to IPFS.
 The API call to do so can be found in **/netlify/functions/ipfs-stream.js**.
 This function contains the NFT metadata schema that should be adjusted for your specific use case.

 Our Pinata dedicated gateway is also used in **/components/Done.js** for displaying NFT metadata.
 Our dedicated gateway will only serve files pinned to our Pinata account, and so the URL will need to be reconfigured to function for your application.

+The process of minting the NFTs takes 4-5 minutes due to the latency inherent to interactions with IPFS.
+Without a waiting period after metadata upload, the process of attaching metadata to the token may fail.

 #### Tatum